- About AADMD

 Seth M. Keller, M.D.
 (Co-chair)

-Kathie Bishop, Melissa Disipio, Lucy Esralew, Lawrence T. Force, Mary Hogan, Nancy Jokinen, Ronald Lucchino, Philip McCallion, Julie Moran, Dawna Torres Mughal, Leone Murphy, Lin Nelson, Mike Rafii, Nahib Ramadan, Kathleen Service, Baldev Singh, Kathy Srsic-Stoehr, Sara Weir
+Kathie Bishop, Melissa Disipio, Lucy Esralew, Lawrence T. Force, Mary Hogan, Nancy Jokinen, Ronald Lucchino, Philip McCallion, Julie Moran, Dawna Torres Mughal, Leone Murphy, Lin Nelson, Kathryn Pears, Mike Rafii, Nahib Ramadan, Kathy Service, Baldev Singh, Kathy Srsic-Stoehr, Sara Weir